 OFAH and COVID-19

-- For any membership related questions or concerns please email email@example.com, If calling and leaving a message, your return call will be delayed during this COVID-19 pandemic.
+PHONE: 705-748-OFAH (6324) — NOTE: If calling and leaving a message, your return call will be delayed due to the closure of our main office.

-- If you are looking to join or renew during this time, you can do it here from anywhere, at anytime.
+MEMBERSHIP: If you are looking to join or renew during this time, you can do it here from anywhere across the province, at any time.

-We appreciate your understanding and patience as we all work together to keep Canadians as healthy and safe as we possibly can.
+We appreciate your understanding and patience as we all continue to work together to keep Canadians as healthy and safe as we possibly can.

 The entire OFAH Team